kamranahmedse/developer-roadmap/src/data/roadmaps/linux/content/114-shell-programming/100-debugging.md

 bash -x script.sh
 ```

-Or You can use dedicated Bash Debuggers Available such as - [Bashdb](https://bashdb.sourceforge.net/).
-Bahsdb follows the gdb command syntax.

 These debugging tools and options can drastically help you in making your scripts more error-proof and efficient.

 Visit the following sources to learn more: